GabrielF98/GRBSNWebtool/Webtool/static/SourceData/GRB980425-SN1998bw/readme.md

 **Notes:**

-Notes: The OpenSN Catalogue did not return any errors on the earl time data.
-These errors on magnitudes were added manually from Galama et al.1998 which were errors of 0.05 for VBRI magnitudes and errors of 0.1 for U magnitudes.
+Notes: The OpenSN Catalogue did not return any uncertainties for the early time data.
+An uncertainty of 0.05 on VBRI magnitudes and an uncertainty of 0.1 on U magnitudes was added manually from Galama et al. (1998).

 ***